 As Mike Rother codified it, the coaching kata is “the repeating routine by which … leaders and managers teach the improvement kata to everyone in the organization.”
 (Toyota Kata, p.
 18.)
 And that’s not built on systems of rewards or penalties, vague forms of encouragement, or periodic campaigns.
 It’s an ongoing process of giving learners procedural guidance that makes them successful in overcoming obstacles on their way to their target condition.
 And it happens in the gemba (the actual place where work occurs).

 We highly recommend giving Gawande’s article a read.
 It’s a fascinating story.
 Then read our single page FAQ sheet and think about these questions:

 - In the daily work of employees, how visible and immediate are the big problems you’re trying to solve in your company?

 - Do new ways of working make life easier or more difficult, especially at first, for employees?

 - Do your Lean initiatives rely mainly on technological changes, awareness-raising, and asking/telling people to change?

 - Where are you in the process of establishing a coaching kata in your company, and what are your next steps?

 Q. In last month’s issue we asked people to chime in about the extent to which their companies have adopted total productive maintenance (TPM).
 Turns out that while organizations have been at work on lean initiatives for several years or more, most are still novices when it comes to TPM.
 They ask, how can we get started with TPM, and where does it fit in when it comes to an existing lean initiative?

-A. Total Productive Maintenance (TPM) is actually fundamental to a lean transformation.
-Ellis New calls it the “bedrock” of lean, but says many companies have bypassed it.
-He gives his 45-second overview in this video, and explains more about TPM and gator eggs (yes, alligator eggs) in a recent posting on the Lean Enterprise Institute’s blog.
+A. Total Productive Maintenance (TPM) is actually fundamental to a Lean transformation.
+Ellis New calls it the “bedrock” of Lean, but says many companies have bypassed it.
+He gives his 45-second overview in this video, and explains more about TPM and gator eggs (yes, alligator eggs) in a posting on the Lean Enterprise Institute’s blog.